Iran-Backed hackers target medical giant Stryker with devastating wiper attack

 Supply chain implications are equally serious.
 Stryker's manufacturing disruption could create shortages of essential medical devices, particularly affecting specialized equipment where few alternatives exist.
 The company's global distribution network may face weeks or months of recovery time.

 From a cybersecurity perspective, this attack demonstrates the vulnerability of healthcare infrastructure to nation-state actors.
-It signals a potential shift in Iranian cyber strategy toward more destructive attacks on civilian targets, raising the stakes for international cybersecurity cooperation.

 How to Protect Yourself